 Mariot retired from teaching in 2015 and is enjoying semi-retired life.
 With her husband John she has regular grandparent days with their grandsons (and Mamie’s great-great grandsons) which are a great joy.
 Mariot also does some music teaching in local primary schools, as well as working with several choirs.
-During her time at Falkirk High School she helped set up a school partnership with Bandawe Girls Secondary School and led two pupil excursions to Malawi and one reciprocal visit to Falkirk by BAGSS girls and teachers.
+During her time at Falkirk High School she set up a school partnership with Bandawe Girls’ Secondary School and led two pupil trips to Malawi and one reciprocal visit to Falkirk by BAGSS girls and teachers.
 She feels a strong bond with Bandawe and the many friends in that community.

 Mariot enjoys talking and writing about MMF and about Mamie and Jack, often using the book Salt and Light as a starting point.

-Moira Dunworth, Trustee
+Moira Dunworth, Trustee and Marketing Lead

 Kate Jere, Trustee